 A 120 acre family owned farm located just south of Memphis, Tennessee.
 It features a 3 acre corn maze, pumpkin picking, petting zoo, paintball, fishing pond and pony rides.
 At night in October, they have haunted attractions with flashlight maze, haunted hayrides, trail of terror and zombie paintball.
 The address is 8 Love Rd., Hernando, MS 38632.
 It is located about 24 miles south of Southhaven, MS. They open the last weekend in September.

-Adkins Farm – Booneville, MS. Pick your own pumpkins, hayrides, farm games and post-Halloween punkin chunkin contest.
+Adkins Farm – Booneville, MS. Sorry folks but Adkins Farm will not open in 2020.
+Pick your own pumpkins, hayrides, farm games and post-Halloween punkin chunkin contest.
 They also offer a challenging corn maze that takes 30-45 minutes to complete, unless you take the shortcode for kids.
 Open the entire month of October.
 Closed on Sundays.
 The address is 373 Hwy 364, Booneville, MS 38829.
 It is about 38 miles north of Tupelo, MS.

 Mitchell Farms – Collins, MS. Pumpkin patch is open weekends from late September through early November.
 It features wagon rides, animal barn, corn bin, jumping pillow, slides and play area.
 It has a six acre cornfield maze with three night only night maze.
-Farm Admission is $10 per person for guests 2 and over.
 Dry peanuts and green peanuts are also available for purchase.
 Special events: Mississippi Peanut Festival.
 Owned by Dennis and Nelda Spell Mitchell, who started the 1500 acre Southeast Mississippi farm in 1960.
 They started inviting visitors to their farm for agritourism in 2006.
 Their address is 650 Leaf River Church Road, Collins, MS 39428.
 It is about 36 miles north of Hattiesburg.